nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 Through March and April much of Europe closed their borders, and many imposed differing types of 'lockdown' where movement was restricted and businesses and schools closed.
 We expect that these restrictions decreased between-country transmission, making it more likely that we see sequences from any given country 'cluster' with previous sequences from that country.

 However, SARS-CoV-2 was already so mixed across Europe that different variants of the virus were circulating across multiple countries.
-Most countries had numerous distinct variants circulating before lockdown, which were related to the viruses circulating in other countries.
-This means the phylogenetic picture remains well-mixed even after borders closed.
-(Shown by mutltiple colors near each other on the tree.)
+Most countries had numerous distinct variants circulating before lockdown that were related to the viruses circulating in other countries.
+This means the phylogenetic picture remains well-mixed even after borders closed (shown by multiple colors near each other on the tree).

 However, we can see some signs of the local transmission that we would expect.
 Here, Finland and Sweden have a very distinct transmission cluster in green and orange (about 1/3 from the top), while Spain (dark blue) shows distinct local transmission at the bottom and top of the tree.
 Iceland (purple) and Switzerland (light blue) also show clusters of local transmission.